agoncal/agoncal-application-petstore-ee6/README.md

 ## Execute the sample

 Once deployed go to the following URL and start buying some pets: [http://localhost:8080/applicationPetstore](http://localhost:8080/applicationPetstore).
+You can use these login/passwd :
+marc/marc
+bill/bill
+jobsjobs

 The admin [REST interface](rs/catalog) allows you to create/update/remove items in the catalog.
 You can run the following [curl](http://curl.haxx.se/) commands :